Usage

 Around the

-compass, in sequence: north, north∙east, east∙north, east,
+compass, in sequence: north, north∙east, east, south∙east, south,

-۔ward means toward north; e.g. north۔ward
+"North-ward" mean toward north; e.g. north۔ward

+of the river.
 Europe is not

 "above" Africa; it's north۔ward of Africa.
 Traveling "up" from Hong Kong is